helium/HIP/0115-redefining-the-mobile-maker-approval-process.md

 ## Detailed Explanation
 This HIP imposes the Helium Foundation, on behalf of MOBILE Makers, to create a new MOBILE Maker Escrow Wallet in which the Maker will not have access to withdraw from.
-Additionally, MOBILE Makers must satisfy the four below requirements prior to being awarded a Maker Key.
+Additionally, MOBILE Makers must satisfy the five below requirements prior to being awarded a Maker Key.
 This HIP will classify MOBILE Makers into three (3) tiers.
 Please note, approval of this HIP will serve as Nova Lab’s subDAO approval.

 ### MOBILE CBRS Hotspots Only (Tier 3)
 1. Approval of hardware design by the Helium Foundation as outlined in HIP [HIP 19](https://github.com/helium/HIP/blob/main/0019-third-party-manufacturers.md)
 2. Approval from the MOBILE subDAO via veMOBILE vote with 67% approval
 3. The staking of 50M MOBILE tokens
+4. Provide a copy of the Makers secure boot key in an escrow wallet held by the foundation
-4. The Maker must have the following minimum balances within their Maker Wallet:
+5. The Maker must have the following minimum balances within their Maker Wallet:
   - 1,000,000,000 DC
   - 2 SOL
   - 1 MOBILE